Virtual-Coffee/VC-Community-Docs/monthly-challenges/facilitators-docs/facilitate-a-challenge.md

 Announce the challenge in the `#announcements` channel and crosspost it to the `#monthly-challenge` channel on Slack.

 > [!NOTE]
-> Each challenge file contains script templates for the announcement.
-If it is unavailable, you must write one and update the script template in the challenge file.
+> The README file for each challenge contains script templates of previous announcements.
+You can use them as a guide to create an announcement.
+If a template is unavailable, you must create one and add it to the challenge file accordingly.

 ## During a Challenge